abhishekalekar/abhishekalekar/README.md

 #### Full Stack Developer | Software Developer
 ![Full Stack Developer | Software Developer](https://github.com/abhishekalekar/abhishekalekar/blob/main/profile-image.jpg)

 I' Abhishek Alekar from Hamilton, New Zealand.
 I have more than 10 years experience in software development.
-I am currently working as Salesforce developer.
+I'm currently working as a Salesforce developer.
 I really like to learn new technologies.